PrasanthChettri/0xFWALL/README.md

 ---

 ## Current limitations

-- IPv4 only — IPv6 traffic is not filtered
+- No single source of truth for FFI structs, C and Rust impl can go out of sync, TODO: use https://github.com/rust-lang/rust-bindgen
 - TCP and UDP only — ICMP rules are not supported
 - No stateful tracking — rules are purely per-packet
-- Single interface per instance

 ---